AnikaLegal/clerk/README.md

 When making a change or bugfix, you should:

 - create a feature branch from `develop` called `feature/my-branch-name` and test it locally
-- merge the branch into `develop` and push to GitHub to trigger a release to the test environment
+- merge the branch into `develop` and trigger a release to the test environment
 - check your changes in the test environment
-- merge the `develop` into `master` and push to GitHub to release your change to prod
+- merge the `develop` into `master` trigger a release of your change to prod

 ## Infrastructure